 The average number of students generated by each housing unit provides a student generation rate or "yield factor".
-The number of students emanating from new housing units within the District's boundaries was assessed for the District by surveying recently constructed housing units in comparison with the 2020-2021 WSD student list to see how many students, by grade level, are generated by a new home.
-King Consulting surveyed 247 recently built single-family homes within WSD, which collectively generated 106 students, for a K-8th grade student generation rate of 0.429.
-24 multi-family units were also surveyed, which generated 7 K-8th grade students for a multi-family student generation rate of 0.292.
+The number of students emanating from new housing units within the District's boundaries was assessed for the District by surveying recently constructed housing units in comparison with the 2021-2022 WSD student list to see how many students, by grade level, are generated by a new home.
+King Consulting surveyed 247 recently built single-family homes within WSD, which collectively generated 111 students, for a K-8th grade student generation rate of 0.449.
+There have been no affordable units recently constructed within the District boundary; therefore, the student generation rates for a school district located in Yuba County and "similar to" the Wheatland School District were utilized.
+King Consulting surveyed 306 affordable units, which generated 159 K-8th grade students for an affordable student generation rate of 0.520.